-Right-click anywhere on the monitor wall.
-On the menu, point to Monitor wall, and then click Show dashboard to display the dashboard associated with the current output head.
+- 1 Right-click anywhere on the monitor wall. - 2 On the menu, point to Monitor wall (if you clicked a monitor), and then click Show dashboard.

-A small window appears, revealing the system IP address and the system version.
+A small window appears, in the bottom right corner of the display, revealing the frame IP address and the system version.
+Take note of these values.